The Grand Quay launches its free summer lineup

 Discover the city from the river with guided cruises, brunch cruises and dinner cruises.

-Promenade d’Iberville is still The best place in town to see these giants of the sea when they visit Montreal!
-You’ll find their arrival and departure times on our website’s schedules page.
+Promenade d’Iberville is still the best place in town to see these giants of the sea when they visit Montreal!
+You’ll find their arrival and departure times on our website’s Arrivals and Departures page.

 Port of Montreal's Grand Quay